Mikaela-G/Reddit_Toxicounter/README.md

 What we did this meeting:

 What we plan to do next meeting:
+- Filter out text written in other languages

 ### 10/30/18
 In the pursuit of scraping cleaner data from the get-go, we might want to leave out non-text posts.
 The following link describes how to implement this in **reddit_scrape.py**.